 Millets like jowar, ragi and bajra are dense in protein.
 India is the largest producer of millets since ancient times millets were a staple diet in many regions in India.
 These can be used as replacements for rice and wheat in the dietary system.

 Millet cereals are sturdy and look bit coarse even after cooking, but adds a new texture to the diet.
-For those who are looking for vegetarian proteins protein sources yet don’t want to consume too many carbohydrates, millets are the best option.
+For those who are looking for vegetarian protein sources yet don’t want to consume too many carbohydrates, millets are the best option.

 Nuts like Almonds, walnut, cashew, pistachios and our own peanuts are usually avoided thinking that they are fatty.
-But the truth is, yes, they are calorie-dense foods but also contain high amount proteins and are full of unsaturated fats, which are required for good health.
+But the truth is, yes, they are calorie-dense foods but also contain high amount of proteins and are full of unsaturated fats, which are required for good health.
 Limited servings of nuts a week help you to stabilize your blood sugars.